 7. Emphasize That It’s an Excellent Job

-While it’s a perfectly valid reason, you have to be very careful mentioning it.
-There’s absolutely no shame in wanting to have a well-paid, secure job, but no employer gets very excited about hiring you with this answer.
+While it’s a valid reason, you must be very careful mentioning it.
+There’s no shame in wanting a well-paid, secure job, but no employer gets very excited about hiring you with this answer.

 For example, a well-paid job can mean you’re in a better state to perform, create, and collaborate.
 This also goes back to having a good work culture where employees can thrive.